-Some opposition parties and even Iohannis have argued for snap elections by January, as much as a year sooner than originally planned.
-That would be the first early parliamentary vote in Romania’s post-communist history.
+Some political parties and even Iohannis have argued for snap elections months sooner than planned.
+Were that to occur, it would be the first early parliamentary vote in Romania’s post-communist history.
 Polls show the Liberals in the lead, with the center-left Social Democrats and an upstart center-right party vying for second place.
-A new government, or even a caretaker team installed until the next scheduled elections, could improve Romania’s relationship with the EU and move the country further away from Dragnea’s legacy.
+Until then, the new minority government may have a hard time pushing legislation through a divided parliament where Dancila’s Social Democrats remain a powerful force by retaining close to half the seats.

 7. What’s at stake for Romania’s economy?

 Despite all the political chaos, Romania has largely prospered in the past three decades, especially in the years before and after the 2008 global financial crisis.
 Incomes have risen as vibrant technology and auto-making sectors fuel one of the EU’s fastest-growing economies.
 But generous tax cuts and public-sector pay rises pushed by Dragnea -- aimed at keeping voters onside -- have taken their toll on the budget and curbed domestic and foreign investment.

 --With assistance from Andrea Dudik and Andrew Langley.